Dividedby0KSJ/Choice-of-Games-Save-State-Tool/README.md

 THIS README FILE IS UNDER DEVELOPMENT

+Just download the release and run the tool. it will do everything for you. python 3.9 and above is needed [Possibly any python 3 will work but is not teasted]

 ## #01 Python

 First things first are, you need python 3, I used python 3.9.4 to make this program but any python 3 and up **_Should_** work.